 18. No smoking

-Do not smoke anywhere near cleaning chemicals or whilst you are using chemicals.
+Do not smoke anywhere near cleaning chemicals or whilst you are using cleaning chemicals.

-These guys might look cool walking away form a chemical fire...but the rest of us wont.
+These guys might look cool walking away from a chemical fire...but the rest of us won't.

 19. Food safety